George A. Smathers Libraries

 The Smathers Libraries include the following:

-The Smathers Libraries have a large and diverse IT footprint, including 485 publicly accessible computers, numerous specialized scanners, 3D printers and other equipment, iPads are available for check-out.
+The Smathers Libraries have a large and diverse IT footprint, including 485 publicly accessible computers, numerous specialized scanners, 3D printers, and many pieces of technology to borrow.

 Library Deans